Best deals at Walmart in March 2023: Tech, home, kitchen, fitness and more

 - Skullcandy Crusher Evo headphones, $160 (reduced $190)

-The Apple Watch Series 8 is a durable smartwatch that is swim-proof, dust-proof and crack-resistant.
+The Apple Watch Series 8 is swim-proof, dust-proof and crack-resistant.
 It also comes with a new crash detection feature, which detects when the wearer is in a severe car crash and alerts emergency services of their location.

-The Apple Watch 8 has a number of health-tracking features, including an optical heart sensor, electrical heart sensor for ECG, blood oxygen sensor and a new body temperature sensor.
-You can also tap into yoga, meditation and other workout programs via Apple Fitness+.
+The Apple Watch 8 has a number of health-tracking features too, including an optical heart sensor, electrical heart sensor for ECG, blood oxygen sensor and a new body temperature sensor.
+You can tap into yoga, meditation and other workout programs via Apple Fitness+.
 (Apple Fitness+ is a subscription service.
 It costs $9.99 a month; Apple Watch buyers get the first month free.)

 The Apple Watch SE, the most affordable model in the Apple Watch lineup, is even more affordable now at Walmart.
 The smartwatch offers a 40mm screen and boasts a wide range of health and fitness features.
 It can also be used to play music, check your tests and make calls when paired with your iPhone.